Vina Morales

-Sharon Garcia Magdayao (/tl/; born October 17, 1975), professionally known as Vina Morales (/tl/), is a Filipino singer and actress.
-She began performing as a child at her local church, and first gained recognition after winning the Cebu Pop Music Festival in 1986.
-Then she started releasing studio albums while simultaneously appearing in numerous film and television productions.
-Magdayao has been the recipient of an Ikon Asean Award and six Awit Awards, in addition to nominations for two FAMAS Awards, a Gawad Urian, and a Metro Manila Film Festival Award.
+Sharon Garcia Magdayao (/tl/; born October 17, 1975), known professionally as Vina Morales (/tl/), is a Filipino singer and actress.
+She began performing at her local church as a child and first gained recognition after winning the Cebu Pop Music Festival in 1986.
+She began releasing studio albums while simultaneously appearing in numerous films and television productions.
+Magdayao has been the recipient of an Ikon Asean Award and six Awit Awards.
+She has also been nominated for two FAMAS Awards, a Gawad Urian, and a Metro Manila Film Festival Award.

 Early life

-Vina Morales was born as Sharon Garcia Magdayao in Bogo, Cebu, on October 17, 1975, to parents Enrique Magdayao of Cebu and Deanna Rose Garcia-Magdayao of Padada, Davao del Sur.
-She has three sisters, including actress Shaina Magdayao.
-She attended Bogo Central School 2 for her first three years of school and Immaculate Conception Parish School in Quezon City for the remainder of her elementary education.
-She attended the same school for her first two years of high school and was then home-schooled for the remainder of her education in order to focus on her show business career.
-She never attended college for the same reason.
+Sharon Garcia Magdayao was born in Bogo, Cebu, on October 17, 1975, to parents Enrique Magdayao of Cebu and Deanna Rose Garcia-Magdayao of Padada, Davao del Sur.
+She has three siblings, including the actress Shaina Magdayao.
+Morales attended Bogo Central School for her first three years of elementary education before transferring to Immaculate Conception Parish School in Quezon City, where she completed her primary education.
+She continued her first two years in Quezon City for the remainder of high school at the same institution before shifting to homeschooling due to her show business commitments.
+She never attended college for the same reasons.

 Career

-At age nine, Magdayao joined the choir of Saint Vincent Ferrer Parish Church in Bogo.
-Her father, along with a priest/songwriter within his church community named Fritz T. Malinao, recognized her vocal ability and selected her to perform one of his compositions as an entry in the Cebu Pop Music Festival.
-Her song “Paglaum,” meaning “hope” in Cebuano, won the Grand Prize at the festival and earned her the Best Interpreter Award for young performers in the Philippines.
-Her performance drew the attention of representatives from Viva Films, led by Jesus “Boy” Bosque, who subsequently offered her a singing and acting contract.
-Following this opportunity, Magdayao and her family relocated to Manila, where she pursued auditions for a career in the Philippine film industry.
-Vic del Rosario Jr. and the late Mina Aragon, later gave her the screen name Vina Morales, in memory of their late daughter, Vina Vanessa.
+At the age of nine, Magdayao joined the choir of Saint Vincent Ferrer Parish Church in Bogo.
+Her father, Fritz T. Malinao, a songwriter and active member of the church community, recognized her vocal ability and selected her to perform one of his compositions at the Cebu Pop Music Festival.
+Her entry, "Paglaum" (Cebuano for "Hope"), won the Grand Prize and earned her the Best Interpreter Award for young performers in the Philippines.

+Her performance drew the attention of Viva Films representatives, led by Jesus "Boy" Bosque, who offered her a singing and acting contract.
+Magdayao and her family subsequently relocated to Manila, where she auditioned for roles in the Philippine film industry.
+Vic del Rosario Jr. and Mina Aragon gave her the screen name Vina Morales in memory of their deceased daughter, Vina Vanessa.